-Influenza season is upon us, and this year more than ever, it’s important to be educated on the signs and symptoms of the flu and to get vaccinated against the flu.
+Influenza season is upon us, and it’s important to be educated on the signs and symptoms of the flu and to get vaccinated against the flu.
 The symptoms of influenza and COVID-19 are similar, and because of this it will likely cause some confusion and raise alarm in our communities.
-People with symptoms may be unsure of which virus they are infected with and being tested for COVID-19 will likely be even more common.
+People with symptoms may be unsure of which virus they are infected with, and being tested for COVID-19 will likely be even more common.
 Getting vaccinated against influenza is the best way to protect yourself and other members of our population against the spread of this still serious virus.

 What are the signs & symptoms of influenza?

 The major signs and symptoms of influenza are:

 These signs and symptoms often last 1-2 weeks, and most people fully recover.
 High-risk populations include young children, elderly people, pregnant women, immunocompromised people, and those with chronic medical conditions.
 These people are more likely to have more serious impacts from the virus.